-Market manipulation fraud is a common white collar crime charge and involves allegations of artificially increasing trade volume to increase the price of a security.
-These types of charges should not be taken lightly, so if you have been accused of market manipulation, it is critical to speak with a white collar crime lawyer who can evaluate your case.
+Market manipulation fraud is a common white collar crime and involves accusations of artificially increasing the volume of trade to increase the price of a stock.
+These types of charges should not be taken lightly, so if you have been accused of market manipulation, it is very important to speak to a white collar crime attorney who can evaluate your case.

-Market manipulation fraud involves the creation of artificial buying pressure for a certain security.
-This increased trading volume is usually generated by convincing investors to buy shares of the security through the use of deceptive sales practices, although manipulation can involve a number of techniques, all of which affect the supply of a stock.
+Market manipulation fraud involves creating artificial buying pressure for a certain action.
+This increase in the volume of transactions is usually generated by convincing investors to buy security stocks through the use of deceptive sales practices, although manipulation can involve a series of techniques, which affect the supply of a stock.
 Other common examples include:

-- Improperly limiting the number of shares that are available to the public.
+- Incorrectly limiting the number of shares that are available to the public.

-Generally, once these techniques have been used to affect the supply of a certain stock or bond, the shares are then sold into the inflated market for a profit.
+In general, once these techniques have been used to affect the supply of a certain stock or bond, the shares are sold on the inflated market for profit.

 Types of Market Manipulation